-Latinos could achieve several firsts this election year, with Nevada's Catherine Cortez Masto possibly becoming the first Latina in the U.S. Senate and Florida's Darren Soto and New York's Adriano Espaillat the first Puerto Rican and Dominican American in Congress.
+Latinos could achieve several firsts this election year, with Nevada's Catherine Cortez Masto possibly becoming the first Latina in the U.S. Senate and Florida’s Darren Soto and New York’s Adriano Espaillat the first Puerto Rican from his state and first Dominican American in Congress.

 The three are among a cadre of Latinos who are running for top political offices in 38 states, according to a report compiled by the National Associated of Elected and Appointed Officials Educational Fund.

 Voters could send seven more Latinos to Congress to raise the number serving to 36, from 29.
 At the state level, five Latinos are running for statewide executive offices.
 Some gains also could be made in state legislatures.

 Many of the gains will be made by Latinos who are Democrats, the party which traditionally has fielded more Hispanics for office - although Latinos hold higher offices in the Republican Party, such as Gov. Susana Martinez of New Mexico.